 Since contestants in Illustrated Storytelling use some kind of visual aids, one of the keys to an effective presentation is the ability to control those visual aids easily, smoothly, and attractively without interrupting the flow of the story.
 If you are using story cards, practice turning them without looking down.
 If you are using flannelgraph, make sure your pieces will stick without distracting pats and pokes.
 Practice placing the pieces accurately and quickly without turning your back to the audience or stopping the story.
-Be sure your visuals are in good repair.
-If they are old, have them re-drawn or repaired.
 In addition to improving their use of visual aids, storytellers should follow the suggestions given for other speaking categories.
 THE JUDGES look for exciting narrative, effective dialogue, props, smooth flow of ideas, and a dramatic climax.

-PUPPETS (Male/Female)
+PUPPETS (Male/Female) PERFORMANCE EVENT